Guaranteed Private Communication with Secret Block Structure: Eavesdropping via Higher Order Moments

 \subsection{Reconstruction via Spectral Clustering}

 In this section, we propose a provable spectral clustering-based algorithm for Eve to infer the block structure $\cB$ from observing a finite number of snapshots $L$.
 In our setting, the block structure matrix $\bB$ that Eve aims to recover has a rank equal to the number of blocks $r$, which is assumed to be much smaller than the ambient signal dimension $n$.
-As a result, spectral clustering's reliability can be anticipated for inferring the low-dimensional block structure.
+As a result, the reliability of spectral clustering can be anticipated for inferring the low-dimensional block structure.

 We first review Algorithm~\ref{alg:eavesdroppingMomentMethod}.
 This is a straightforward algorithm that employs the matrix $\bY$, whose columns $\{\by_1, \dots, \by_L\}$ are sampled from the channel output, to determine an estimate $\hat{\bSigma}_\bz$ of the covariance matrix $\bSigma_\bz$ in Equation~\eqref{eq:covariance}.
 This equation is consecutively ``inverted'', yielding an estimator $\tilde{\bB}$ of the indicator matrix $\bB$.
 As the $r$-leading eigenvectors of the indicator matrix $\bB$ identify exactly the block structure $\cB$, an estimate $\hat{\cB}$ of the true block structure $\cB$ is constructed by clustering the rows of the $r$ leading eigenvectors of the matrix $\tilde{\bB}$, following a $K$-means-type procedure described by Algorithm~\ref{alg:SpectralClustering}.